NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/True Senses.md

 * * *

 Your senses are so sharp they pierce through all illusions.
-You can heighten your senses to non-magically gain the effects of a 6th-rank [[Spells/Truesight|Truesight]] spell for 10 minutes.
+You can heighten your senses to non-magically gain the effects of a 6th-rank [[Truesight|Truesight]] spell for 10 minutes.
 The ability to "see through" illusions and polymorph effects applies to any precise sense you possess.

 *Source: Pathfinder Howl of the Wild*
 *ORC*